PillowFishSticks/MP3-FeedMe/README.md

 ![Top Recipes](/static/images/readme/top-recipes.png)

 - The first section of the home page displays top recipes of the week.

-- There are fur recipes, and if you click on them, they take you to the full recipe.
+- There are four recipes, and if you click on them, they take you to the full recipe.

 **Home Banner**

 ![Home Banner](/static/images/readme/home-banner.png)

 - This section includes a banner, which has been split in two.
 - The first half includes the phrase 'Feeling hungry?
 Checkout some of our recipes below', with the 'See All Recipes' button directly below.
-This button will take you to the FeeMe Recipes page.
+This button will take you to the FeedMe Recipes page.
 - The second half is a panorama image of pizza and pasta.

 **Search by Category**